What is an Active Birth?

 It’s important to understand that labour and birth are involuntary.
 The uterus contracts spontaneously, firstly to open the womb and then to give birth to the baby.
 All of this happens without your conscious control.
 You do not need to do anything other than relax and let it all happen naturally.

 An important innovation in creating the ideal birthing environment for an active birth is the introduction of water birth pools.
 In addition to gravity, water is another natural element which has enormous power to support your instinctive resources during labour.
 For more information on water births at Genesis Clinic please read here.

 After the birth

-There is no denying that going through an Active Birth and experiencing labour is a huge challenge that will probably stretch you to your limits and beyond.
-The moment you are holding your baby in your arms for the first time you are likely to forget almost instantly the challenge you have been through to get there.
-Instead, a feeling of enormous exhilaration may arise.
+There is no denying that going through an active birth and experiencing labour is a challenge that may stretch you to your limits.
+The moment you are holding your baby in your arms for the first time you are likely to forget what you have been through almost instantly.
+Instead it is likely to be replaced by a feeling of enormous exhilaration.

 Giving birth is an achievement you can be very proud of.
 Having an Active Birth is an empowering and life transforming experience for many women.
 Starting from the basic wisdom that it’s best to keep upright and with a few simple modifications to the environment, I have seen over the years that most women can have a much better experience of birth than they might otherwise have done.

-Article by Janet Balaskas, founder of the Active Birth Movement ~ “Active Birth And Why It Can Make A Difference For Your Birth.”
+Content adapted from an article by Janet Balaskas, founder of the Active Birth Movement ~ “Active Birth and Why It Can Make a Difference for Your Birth.”